soukainalidam/ebec-competition/README.md

 ## Uses

-For each objectives, put your entries in the if
+For each objectives, put your entries in the variables at the end of the objectifX.py (in if name==main) file and run it

 ## The Green Team

 Bashir Abdel Wahed,